midmva/arduino-due-qt-creator/README.md

 # arduino-due-qt-creator
 It's templates wizard for fast create project for board Arduino DUE (on ARM CortexM3 ATSAM3X8E controller based) with using the Qt Creator(with or without using FreeRTOS) .
-Template based on the Makefile for ARM and based on the QBS.(4 templates)
+Template based on the QBS(2 templates).

 Prepare to work: install Arduino IDE with support Arduino DUE, install Qt Creator

-Connect your Arduino board in the Programming port (with use Native port you needed clear and reset your devise manually)
+Connect your Arduino board in the Programming port (if you use Native port you needed clear and reset your devise manually)

 Copy this templates in (path-to-qt)/Tools/QtCreator/share/qtcreator/templates/wizards/